RockSoda/Quiz/README.md

   //Delete a user by _id

   DELETE http://url_to_server:3000/users/user_id?query=quiz_id
-  //Delete a quiz by _id
+  //Delete a quiz under user_id by quiz_id
   ```